simberaj/mobilib/README.md

     -   `transfer_table_aw` to substitute `transfer_table` by a simpler areal
         weighting process that is less accurate but does not require the weighting layer
+-   (not covered in the article) functionality in `mobilib.diffpriv` to apply differential privacy anonymization to the obtained interaction values
 -   `calibrate_rels` to calibrate interaction values to census or other calibration data
 -   `rels_to_lines` to visualize the created interactions into a line